-Table 4-3 describes the route structure of the Proposed Action's IR-096, and Table 4-4 describes Alternative 1's IR-096 route structure (identical to the original IR-015).
+Table 4-3 describes the route structure of Proposed Action IR-096, and Table 4-4 describes the Alternative 1 route structure (identical to the original IR-015).
 The route structures are defined by a series of segment vertices at the geographic locations specified.
 Each route segment takes the form of a corridor with defined floor and ceiling altitudes as well as boundaries at set distances to the right and to the left of the route centerline.
 Utilization notes applicable to some segments provide specific instructions to include areas or locations aircrews must avoid.
-Route structure for the Proposed Action IR-096 is as described in the Test and Training Space Needs Statement (96th Test Wing, 2022a).
-The route structure for the Alternative 1 IR-096 (identical to the original IR-015) is as described in a version of the DoD Flight Information Publication Area Planning Military Training Routes North and South America for 17 Dec 2009 to 11 Feb 2010 (National Geospatial-Intelligence Agency, 2009).
+Route structure for the Proposed Action IR-096 is as described in the latest airspace proposal (96th Test Wing, 2024).
+The route structure for Alternative 1 (identical to the original IR-015) is as described in a version of the DoD Flight Information Publication Area Planning Military Training Routes North and South America for 17 Dec 2009 to 11 Feb 2010 (National Geospatial-Intelligence Agency, 2009).